Axway/streams-open-docs/content/en/docs/install/test-with-docker-compose.md

 ## Automated Smoke test

+To verify Streams is properly configured, launch the build-in smoke tests.
+The tests perform the following:

+* Test the `Hub` API by creating a topic named `smoke-test-topic` using our public test API `https://stockmarket.streamdata.io/prices` and the `http-poller` publisher.
-In order to check that Streams is running as expected, you can use the build-in smoke test.
-The smoke-test creates a topic with an `http-poller` publisher configured to poll the following API `https://stockmarket.streamdata.io/prices`, and with a SSE subscriber.
-Then the smoke-test subscribes to this newly created topic and expects snapshot and patches.
-If everything works fine, the container will exit with code 0 otherwise an error will be displayed.
+* Test the `SSE` subscription API by starting a subscription to the topic previously created.
+* If everything works fine, the container will exit with code 0 otherwise an error will be displayed.

-To run the smoke test, execute the following command:
+Run the following command to start the smoke tests:

 ```bash
 docker-compose -f docker-compose.test.yml up
 ```

-You should have the following output:
+The following shows the output in case of success:

 ```bash
 sut_1  | PUBLISHER_HTTP_POLLER_URL=http://streams-publisher-http-poller:8080